Arnold M. Washton: Career

 Starting in the early 1980s, he brought to public attention the emerging epidemic of cocaine use in the United States and spearheaded an effort to formally recognize cocaine “addiction” as a phenomenon worthy of medical classification.
 This challenged the long-held but mistaken belief that cocaine was not truly “addictive” because abrupt discontinuation of cocaine use did not give rise to definitive withdrawal syndrome as is the case with heroin and other opioids.
 Washton’s work has also contributed to a greater understanding of the role of medication assisted treatment for addiction, including the clinical value of opioid antagonists such as naltrexone and naloxone.
 Washton has developed specialized approaches for treating addiction in high-fuctioning individuals including corporate executives, physicians, and other healthcare professionals.
 He has promoted evidence-based treatment protocol for substance abuse, including marijuana abuse, and has published on protocols for outpatient treatment of substance abuse.

 He has been quoted in the press as a commentator on addiction issues, especially on topics related to challenges faced by professionals struggling with alcohol and other drug problems.

 Clinical work

 In 1998, Washton founded Recovery Options, a private practice in New York City.
-With his wife, Loraine Washton, he formed The Washton Group in Princeton, NJ, offering a range of online telehealth addiction and mental health services.
+With his wife, Loraine Washton, he formed The Washton Group in Princeton, New Jersey, offering a range of online telehealth addiction and mental health services.
 The Washton Group specializes in the treatment of executives, professionals, and their families.
 Treatment incorporates group and individual therapy to support diverse substance use goals, including abstinence, harm reduction, and alcohol moderation.
 In clinical practice, and in publications, he advances the thesis that "willpower" should not be viewed as a necessary and sufficient condition for recovery.